 Does Smoking Lower Testosterone Levels?

-However, research shows that smoking may contradict popular belief regarding its effects on men’s testosterone.
-Instead, the habit generally thought to be “bad” for men’s reproductive health may increase testosterone levels.
+However, research suggests that smoking may contradict popular belief regarding its effects on men’s testosterone levels.
+The habit generally thought to be “bad” for men’s reproductive health may instead increase testosterone levels.

 Smoking May Increase Testosterone